 On average, each year in Wales there are some 1167 injury related deaths, 39,290 admissions to hospital following an injury and at least 316,957 injury related Emergency Department (ED) visits.

-A key resource to support the reduction of injuries in Wales is the All Wales Injury Surveillance System (AWISS).
-AWISS is a population-based, multisource injury surveillance system, which collects and analyses data on injury risk factors, severity, outcomes and costs, to empower injury prevention practitioners and policy makers, to make evidence based informed decisions.
+A key resource to support the reduction of injuries across Wales is the All Wales Injury Surveillance System (AWISS).
+AWISS is a population-based, multi-source injury surveillance system, which collects and analyses data on injury risk factors, severity, outcomes and costs, to empower injury prevention practitioners and policy makers, to make evidence based informed decisions.
 For example, AWISS data can be used to identify groups at high risk of injury and to support the planning and evaluation of injury related interventions and policies.

 AWISS is funded by Public Health Wales, a NHS organisation providing professionally independent public health advice and services to protect and improve the health and wellbeing of the population of Wales.
-Although this website was funded by Public Health Wales, the views expressed are entirely those of the AWISS and should not be assumed to be the same as those of Public Health Wales.

 For background information about AWISS please click here.